mikeybanez/react-quiz-maker/README.md

 To run the frontend, just do `npm run dev`.
 To test the production version of the frontend, first do `npm run build` and then `npm run preview`.

+For making new commits in the future, I recommend setting up prettier on your IDE with default settings.
+For now, I am not committing my workspace `.vscode` settings (and this is ignored in `.gitignore`), but this can be an option for larger teams that need unified setups.

 ## Code structure

 Because the app is fairly simple, there is no need to use some routing library at the moment.
 A single `useState()` in the top-level `App` should suffice, with `setPage()` callbacks passed down to individual pages as props.

+A few notes:

 - pages should be defined in `src/pages`
 - reusable components should be in `src/components`